puddleofcode/site/cms/companies/cubiware.md

 Backend application development for cable television STB

-  - Developing and maintaining soap api for STB
+  - Developing and maintaining SOAP API for STB
-  - Developing and maintaining soap json for STB
+  - Developing and maintaining SOAP JSON for STB
   - Backend optimization
   - Designing new backend architecture